Apple is rebuilding Maps from the ground up

 “We specifically don’t collect data, even from point A to point B,” notes Cue.
 “We collect data — when we do it —in an anonymous fashion, in subsections of the whole, so we couldn’t even say that there is a person that went from point A to point B. We’re collecting the segments of it.
 As you can imagine, that’s always been a key part of doing this.
 Honestly, we don’t think it buys us anything [to collect more].
 We’re not losing any features or capabilities by doing this.”

 The segments that he is referring to are sliced out of any given person’s navigation session.
-Neither the beginning or the end of any trip is ever transmitted to Apple.
+Neither the beginning or the end of any trip is ever transmitted to Apple with the middle segments.
+In addition, the beginning and end of the trips from significant locations like work and home are split locally on your device and sent to Apple with a separate random identifier as an added measure of privacy.

 Rotating identifiers, not personal information, are assigned to any data or requests sent to Apple and it augments the ‘ground truth’ data provided by its own mapping vehicles with this ‘probe data’ sent back from iPhones.

 Because only random segments of any person’s drive is ever sent and that data is completely anonymized, there is never a way to tell if any trip was ever a single individual.
 The local system signs the IDs and only it knows who that ID refers to.
 Apple is working very hard here to not know anything about its users.
 This kind of privacy can’t be added on at the end, it has to be woven in at the ground level.